 So, what is pilonidal disease?

-Why does the misconception that pilonidal disease is really pilonidal cyst disease create a problem?
+Why does this misconception create a problem?

-Read more about the symptoms, causes and treatment for Pilonidal Disease.
+Read more about the symptoms, causes, and treatment for Pilonidal Disease.

 Patient Testimonials: The Blog